terenty-rezman/leetcode/README.md

-a banch of random unrelated rust code
+a banch of random rust code